CarolYeh910/Tech-Training-Frontend/README.md

 ---

-The core code is in 'src/components/Markdown'.
+The core code is in `src/components/Markdown`.
 The file consists of three parts.

-The first part is HTML, marked by '<template>', which defines the layout of this webpage.
+The first part is HTML, marked by `<template>`, which defines the layout of this webpage.

-The second is JavaScript, marked by '<script>', which implements the main function and all the shortcuts.
+The second is JavaScript, marked by `<script>`, which implements the main function and all the shortcuts.

-And the third part is CSS, marked by '<style>', where the display style is set as you know.
+And the third part is CSS, marked by `<style>`, where the display style is set as you know.

 # Install
 ```
 # install node.js modules
 npm install

-# install 3 dependencies
+# install 3 dependent libs

 # translate Markdown into HTML
 npm install marked --save